oliveribrahim/oliveribrahim/README.md

 - 🔹 **[Project 2 EgyptionStreet](https://github.com/oliveribrahim/Egyption-Street)** → "Egyptian Street is an online newspaper website that delivers headlines and articles across politics, culture, sports, and lifestyle in a modern digital layout."
 - 🔹 **[Project 2 My-wallet](https://github.com/oliveribrahim/My-wallet)** → ""محفظتي" (My Wallet) is a simple personal finance web app designed to help you track your income, expenses, and current balance — all in Arabic.
 It lets you record every transaction with a note to remember why you spent or received money, such as “مرتب” (salary), “أكل” (food), or “مواصلات” (transport)."
 - 🔹 **[Project 2 Todo-List](https://github.com/oliveribrahim/Todo-List)** → "A simple To-Do List web app that lets you create and manage multiple task lists with an easy, organized interface."
-- 🔹 **[Project 2 Forkify](https://github.com/oliveribrahim/Todo-List)** → "A simple To-Do List web app that lets you create and manage multiple task lists with an easy, organized interface."
+- 🔹 **[Project 2 Forkify](https://github.com/oliveribrahim/Forkify)** → "Forkify serves as both a functional recipe application and an educational project for mastering real-world front-end development.
+It demonstrates how to structure, scale, and maintain modern JavaScript applications while delivering a smooth and responsive user interface."

 ---